SpongePowered/SpongeDocs/source/server/getting-started/configuration/sponge-conf.rst

             # If this is not reported yet, please report to Sponge.
 If it has been
             # reported, you may disable this.
             verbose=false
+            # If true, the cause tracker will dump extra information about the current phaseswhen certain non-CauseTracker related exceptions occur.
+This is usually not necessary, as the information in the exception itself can normally be used to determine the cause of the issue
+            verbose-errors=false
         }
         commands {
             # A mapping from unqualified command alias to plugin id of the plugin that should handle a certain command
             aliases {}
+            # Patches the specified commands to respect the world of the sender instead of applying the changes on the all worlds.
+            multi-world-patches {
+                defaultgamemode=true
+                difficulty=true
+                gamerule=true
+                seed=true
+                setdefaultspawnpoint=true
+                time=true
+                toggledownfall=true
+                weather=true
+                worldborder=true
+            }
         }
         # This setting does nothing in the global config.
 In dimension/world configs, it allows the config to override config(s) that it inherits from
         config-enabled=false